 Repulse can be regarded as the first piece in which I explored multiple layering of textural processes.
 Up to five simultaneous layers of sound from time to time creates a dense sound image, although transparent at all times due to techniques such as spatial simulation, frequency displacement and clear texture identity.

 Repulse was realized in 1986 at the composer’s studio and premiered on September 3, 1986 at Berwald Hall (Stockholm, Sweden).
-Repulse received the First Prize at the 15th Bourges International Electroacoustic Music Competition (France, 1986).
+Repulse received the 1st prize at the 16th Bourges International Electroacoustic Music Competition (France, 1988).

 - September 3, 1986, Concert, Berwaldhallen — Sverige Radio, Stockholm (Sweden)